Skip to content

 Adagio

-Implements a rewards model for storage providers, connecting the demand of the consumers to the supply from the providers.
+Implements a rewards model for storage providers and token delegators, connecting the demand of the consumers to the supply from the providers.

 Fermato